-- Happens at the end of another episode when Maxwell knocks out the pilots of a plane (who happen to be KAOS agents).
+- Happens at the end of another episode when Maxwell knocks out the pilots of an airliner who happen to be KAOS agents.
 He calmly informs the passengers that there is nothing to fear and that they will arrive in Miami shortly.
 Then he asks if any of them know how to fly a plane.

 - Happened once on Firefly, with Wash hanging out with the rest of Serenity's crew until the ship's proximity alarm goes off:

 Wash: Oh my God, what can it be?
 We're all doomed!
 Who's flying this thing?! ..oh, right.
 That would be me.
 Back to work.